VietnamKnowledgeNewsletter

 Work permits are issued for the contract duration up to a maximum of two years.
 Many employers issue rolling one-year contracts to keep you flexible.
 Each renewal restarts the document collection because the background check expires every 180 days.
 Get a long-validity background check at the start; some countries issue 1-year valid ones (UK ACRO is 12 months; US FBI checks have no formal expiry but Vietnam treats them as 6 months).

 A work permit valid for 12+ months unlocks a Temporary Residence Card (TRC) for the same length.
-Insist your employer applies for the TRC immediately after the work permit issues.
-Without it you are stuck on stapled-in visas that need renewing every 12 months at extra cost.
+You should push your employer to apply for the TRC immediately after the work permit issues.
+Without it you are typically stuck on stapled-in visas that need renewing every 12 months at extra cost.

 Salary vs declared salary